 Massage: although ice massage and direct massage of the fascia bring pleasure, the scientific evidence of its effectiveness is anecdotal.
-However, deep tissue massage of calves with a focus on muscle trigger points appears to aid the healing of fascia and provides significant pain decrease, according to a study by Saban B et al.
+However, deep tissue massage of calves with a focus on muscle trigger points appears to aid in the healing of the fascia and provides significant pain decrease, according to a study by Saban B et al.

 This sci research, and this national study by medical doctors confirm that most patients will get better via conservative treatment alone.
 In other words, using several of these devices plus doing stretches and exercises can give your feet necessary support to heal on their own, as it was mentioned in some papers.

 If the pain persists for 3 or 6 months your physician is likely to offer you some medical procedures to take care of your pain.
 A further step is invasive ways to treat chronic conditions.
 Sounds scary to me.